jump-dev/MathOptInterface.jl/docs/src/index.md

 ## The MathOptInterface Standard Form

-MathOptInterface is a solver abstraction layer for mathematical optimization solvers.[^6] One if the core design goals of MathOptInterface is for it to
+MathOptInterface is a solver abstraction layer for mathematical optimization solvers [^6].
+One if the core design goals of MathOptInterface is for it to

 > *"be simple and extensible, unifying linear, quadratic, and conic optimization,
 > and seamlessly facilitate extensions to essentially arbitrary constraints and